A Grenfell DNA Project has been launched in August 2015 which we

-that it could be valuable in establishing a connection between the
+hope will be effective in establishing a connection between the various

-various branches of the family.
-An assessment of a DNA project can be found on the
+branches of the family.
+The home page of the project can be found at Grenfell DNA Project and an assessment of a DNA project can be found on the

 As can be seen on the Orgins of the Name